Film, Animation and Digital Arts MA – 2023 entry

 Intensive development of practical skills will be assessed through the development of a cumulative portfolio, presented as response to and output from a series of creative and technical skills workshops in Semester 1.

-A group collaborative project rounds off this part of the programme, which involves multidisciplinary collaboration and technical and creative experimentation.
+A group collaborative project rounds off this part of the programme, which involves multidisciplinary collaboration along with technical and creative experimentation.

-The output consists of a portfolio of practice, applying the advanced techniques as prototype development for the final masters project, for those students taking the ‘practice’ route.
+The output consists of a portfolio of practice, applying the advanced techniques as prototype development for the final masters project.

 Careers and graduate prospects